 Small Round Box2017frit glass and black fine bone china with 22ct burnished gold exteriorH:3.5cm W:7cm£1,200Photograph: Shannon Tofts

-Collection of Tiny Faceted Boxes by Andrea Walsh2017warm white glass and fine bone china with 22ct burnished gold, pale copper glass and fine bone china with 22ct burnished gold, nude glass and fine bone chinaH:3cm W:4.5cm£495, £495, £275Photograph: Shannon Tofts
+Collection of Tiny Faceted Boxes2017warm white glass and fine bone china with 22ct burnished gold, pale copper glass and fine bone china with 22ct burnished gold, nude glass and fine bone chinaH:3cm W:4.5cm£275 (left and middle sold)Photograph: Shannon Tofts

 Squared Faceted Pin & Tiny Faceted Pins2017aventurine and black glass with white precious metal fitting£95 - £150 (left sold)Andrea Walsh in her Edinburgh studio View details